-Individual campsites are available for reservation on a four-month rolling basis.
-For example, on January 10 individual sites are available for reservation through May 10.
-Group sites are available for reservation on an 11-month rolling basis.
-You can book a maximum of 13 days beyond the last date of the reservation window.
-All reservations are charged an $8 reservation fee.
-For more information please contact our Reservation Call Center at 800-322-3770 between 8:00 a.m. and 5:00 p.m.
+Individual campsites are available for reservation for the calendar year.
+For example, on January 1 the calendar for the camping seasong (generally May 15th thru October 15th) are available.
+For more information please contact our Reservation Call Center at 440-263-8158 between 8:00 a.m. and 5:00 p.m.
 (Mountain Time) Monday through Friday.
 The call center is closed Thanksgiving, Christmas, and New Year’s Day.

 Multiple state parks are open to hunting.
 However, parks vary on types of game that can be taken.
 All hunting within state parks must comply with Utah law, federal law, DWR rules, and all county and city ordinances regulating hunting, weapons and shooting.